The Beginner’s Guide to Skincare Serums

 A Breakdown of our Serum Luxe duo

-Knowing how confusing skincare can be, especially for beginners, we’ve intentionally formulated both of these serums with multiple active ingredients in order to help you target a wide range of skin issues that you may be experiencing.
-My vision was to create plant-powered products that are efficacious and easy-to-use, removing all the guesswork to help you enjoy your skincare routine as much as possible.
+Knowing how confusing skincare can be, especially for beginners, we formulated both of these serums with multiple active ingredients to help you target a wide range of skin issues.
+My vision was to create plant-powered products that are efficacious and easy-to-use.

-Fullmoon Serum is an ultra-lightweight, water-based natural retinol alternative face serum that’s formulated with a plethora of superfood ingredients, such as moth bean extract, moringa, hibiscus extract, blue tansy and more.
+Fullmoon Serum is an ultra-lightweight, water-based serum that hydrates, corrects and protects the skin.
+It's formulated with a plethora of superfood ingredients, such as moringa, blue tansy, bio retinol from moth bean extract and more.

 Thanks to this phyto complex, the serum addresses a multitude of skin concerns including fine lines and wrinkles, redness, dehydration, weakened skin barrier and dull complexion.

-Its luxurious formula also acts as an occlusive barrier to prevent Transepidermal Water Loss (TEWL) from dehydrating your skin.
+Its luxurious formula also acts as an occlusive barrier to slow transepidermal water loss.
 This makes it the perfect second serum to use after Fullmoon Serum because it locks in all the hydration and actives, ensuring that they perform to the best of their abilities.

 Final words about skincare serums